Shirley Thompson Counselling & Psychotherapy

 Managing to function but struggling to cope?
 It can help to talk freely and in confidence with someone whose life and relationships are separate from yours ...

 Although awkward and bewildered at first I soon found myself engaged in an exploratory, enabling and empowering dialogue which eventually proved transformative.
-Years later I was drawn back to therapeutic work as a student and qualified as a practitioner in 2005.
+Years later, I was drawn back to therapeutic work as a student, and in 2005 qualified as a practitioner.

-Working in private practice and the voluntary sector I help people to find their own way of coping with a range of life events and challenges including anxiety, depression, relationships, separation/divorce, loss/bereavement, redundancy/retirement, end of life issues, abuse, trauma and work related stress.
-It might be difficult to put into words whatever is troubling you - perhaps I could help you to explore and articulate your experience?
+In private practice and the voluntary sector I help people to find their own way of coping with a range of life events and challenges including anxiety, depression, relationships, separation/divorce, loss/bereavement, redundancy/retirement, end of life issues, abuse, trauma and work related stress.
+It might be difficult to put into words whatever is troubling you - perhaps I could help you to identify, explore and communicate your experience?

 Talking therapy is challenging - and making the first appointment can be daunting - but once you find someone with whom you feel safe enough it can also be interesting, enjoyable and liberating.
-If you think I might be able to help, you are welcome to request an introductory session during which we can develop a sense of each other, discuss your needs and wishes and decide whether or not to proceed.
+If you think I might be able to help, you are welcome to request an Introductory Session during which we can develop a sense of each other, discuss your needs and wishes and mutually decide whether or not to commit to Subsequent Weekly Sessions.